PratikTomar/Beeropedia/README.md

-# React Beer App
+# React Brewinfo App

-This is a React application that fetches and displays a list of beers from the Punk API.
-The app supports pagination, search beers and allows users to customize the number of beers displayed per page.
+This is a React application that fetches and displays a list of brewinfo from the Openbrewerydb.
+The app supports pagination, search brewlist and allows users to customize the number of brewlist displayed per page.

 ## Features

-- Fetches and displays beers from the Punk API.
+- Fetches and displays brewInfo from the Openbrewerydb API.
-- Search the beer.
+- Search the brewlist.
 - Supports pagination with "Previous Page" and "Next Page" buttons.
-- Allows users to choose the number of beers displayed per page.
+- Allows users to choose the number of brewlist displayed per page.

 ## Technologies Used

 - React
 - JavaScript (ES6+)
-- Punk API
+- Openbrewerydb API

 ## Getting Started